bravechristian/Crypto-Commodity-Comparative-Analysis/README.md

 ### Recommendations
 - Monitoring market trends and developments in cryptocurrencies and commodities markets.
-- Consider incorporating both asset classes into investment portfolios for diversification and risk management.
+- Consider incorporating both asset classes(Commodities & Crypto-currencies) into investment portfolios for diversification and risk management.
-- Conduct further research and analysis to explore additional factors influencing asset prices and market dynamics.
+- Further research and analysis are to be conducted to explore factors influencing asset prices and market dynamics.